-A description of the nature of the consolidated entity's operations and its principal activities is included in the directors' report on page 1 which is not part of these financial statements.
+A description of the nature of the consolidated entity's operations and its principal activities is included in the Directors' report on pages 19 to 30 which is not part of these financial statements.

 The financial statements were authorised for issue by the directors on 8 September 2020.